 Tip: Adding vitamin E oil before storage may help to prolong the shelf life of your oil.
 Add at a

-This is a basic method for salve making and can be used for many types of skin healing herbs like dandelion, comfrey, plaintain etc… depending on the action you’d like the salve to take.
+Making a medicinal salve is one of the great uses for forsythia, and can be used externally for burns, cuts, scrapes, infections, and rashes.
+Below is a basic method for salve making and can be used for many types of skin healing herbs like dandelion, comfrey, plaintain etc… depending on the action you’d like the salve to take.

 Add the beeswax and coconut oil to the strained warm oil and continue to heat until all oils are melted and combined together.

 Pour into small tins or glass jars.

 This salve will solidify quickly once removed from the heat source.

 Now that you know more about the plant, don’t be surprised if you happen to come across some forsythia.
 Learn how to help it grow and recall the many uses for forsythia and enjoy its medicinal benefits.